Trakkasure/mikronode/Readme.md

 ## Features

   * Channel based communication
-  * Multiple channels can be used at once.
+  * Multiple channels can be used at once
-  * Synchronous execution of commands issued on the same channel.
+  * Synchronous execution of commands issued on the same channel
-  * Asynchrounous execution of commands issued on different channels.
+  * Asynchrounous execution of commands issued on different channels
   * Focus on high performance
-  * ES6 Promise support
+  * ES6 Promise support for Connection and Channel

 ## Upgrading from versions < 1.0.0

 There are 2 changes that will need to be made...

-	var MikroNode = require('./lib/index.js');
+	var MikroNode = require('mikronode');

 	// From
 			var connection = new MikroNode(...)